10 Top Reasons to Go to Boarding School

 4. The libraries/media centers are well-stocked.

-The older, more established schools have traditional library facilities which in many cases are better equipped than those at many colleges.
+The older, more established schools have traditional library facilities, which, in many cases, are better equipped than those at many colleges.
 Libraries have morphed over the years into media centers.
-The typical boarding school library will have the latest technology available, in addition to all the usual print materials.
+The typical boarding school library will have the latest technology and print materials.
 And they will have them in abundance.

 3. You will learn to be responsible for yourself.

-Taking a lot of little steps towards maturity is one of the intangibles of going to boarding school.
-You have to learn to get along with others because it is a community.
-You learn to be responsible for your actions because you are bound by an honor or discipline code of some kind.
-The lessons in life learned in boarding school will lay a solid foundation for adulthood.
+Taking many little steps towards maturity is one of the intangibles of going to boarding school.
+You must learn to get along with others because it is a community.
+You learn to be responsible for your actions because you are bound by an honor or discipline code.
+The life lessons learned in boarding school will lay a solid foundation for adulthood.
 These young ladies will give us a guided tour of Stoneleigh-Burnham School, Greenfield, Massachusetts.
 You will see how boarding school has shaped them.

 2. The classes are small.

-If you are in a public school with 30-40 students to a class, chances are that you will just be a number, unless you are very smart or very bad.
+If you are in a public school with 30-40 students in a class, chances are you will just be a number unless you are very smart or bad.
 You will probably get lots of attention either way.
-In a boarding school, on the other hand, classes typically are 10-15 students.
+In a boarding school, however, classes typically are 10-15 students.
 You cannot hide in a class that small.
 You have to participate.
 You will get called upon for your response.
 You will never just be a number in a boarding school.
 Boarding schools, as a rule, are not very large.
-Yes, some, like Exeter have 1,000 students.
+Yes, some, like Exeter, have 1,000 students.
 But most have a student population in the 350-500 student range.

 This video offers an overview of Garrison-Forest School, Owings Mills, Maryland.